 The Land Use Management Scheme has been developed to give effect to the spatial vision.
-Unlike the SDF, the Land Use Management Scheme is tighter and only amended where required for a particular development.
-The SDF therefore informs the content of the LUMS, rather than to act as a direct source of rights and controls itself o Part I : General.
+Unlike the development.
+The SDF therefore informs the content of the LUMS, rather than to act as a direct source of rights and controls itself land rights and tenure arrangements, land capability, subdivision and consolidation of farms and the protection of prime agricultural land.